Deployment

 - No infrastructure to manage

-Use the hosted orchestrator unless you have specific requirements for self-hosting.
+Use the managed platform unless you have specific requirements for self-hosting.

 Self-hosting